AlexStack/React-Hook-Redux-Saga-Webpack-Starter/readme.md

 # React-Hook-Redux-Saga-Webpack-Starter

 -   Create a new ReactJs project without use Create-React-App.
 Popular packages such as Redux, Saga, Hooks are ready to use immediately.
-Combine codes by webpack and can hot reload code changes - it will automatically refresh the dev page. save your time!
+Compile codes by webpack and can hot reload code changes - it will automatically refresh the dev page. save your time!

 ## How to use?